How to get CLB 5 in French

 What Does CLB 5 in French Mean?

-CLB 5 in French means you have a basic level of French that allows you to handle everyday situations.
+CLB 5 in French means you have an intermediate level of fluency that helps you manage daily conversations and situations.
 Whether you’re preparing for the TEF exam or planning to immigrate to Canada, reaching French CLB 5 shows that you can communicate clearly in familiar settings.
-CLB 5 level is also called NCLC 5 French, especially in immigration or government-related contexts.

 At the CLB 5 French level, you’re expected to: